Along with the industrial revolution came the stripping of the medicinal properties in chocolate. www.gourmethealthychocolates.com

 Very smart business-wise.
 Terrific, in fact.

 Is it kind?
 Is it considerate or loving toward us, trusting human beings?
-Is it necessary?
 What does it do to our health?
-Those are the questions we better start asking, beloveds.
+Those are the questions we better start asking, if we wish to create a change.